Smart buyers require a professional property inspection when purchasing real estate, with satisfactory results as a contingency for the sale to close.

 - Allows You to Find Structural Problems: As a homebuyer, you can only assess the condition of a home based on the interior and exterior features you see.
 Most homebuyers wouldn’t see any structural damage if it’s covered with a fresh coat of paint or if new drywall has been installed.
 It’s essential to assess if the home is structurally sound, and a home inspection can help you find any structural problems, especially in old homes.
 A professional home inspection will determine if the house has any structural or foundation issues that could impact the safety, livability, and economic value of a home so that you can make a prudent purchase decision as a h

 - As an Investor, I’ve personally found that having home inspections and building inspections by a qualified home inspector can save the owner or prospective buyer a lot of money.
 Especially when you are designing and building a home, you can save thousands of Naira/dollars by having a home inspector make three or four progressive inspections.

-- It’s important because there can be several unforeseen risk areas relating to a unit that one might not see at the surface, so please be sure to hire an inspector, to shield yourself from any risk before buying any property.
+- It’s important because there can be several unforeseen risk areas relating to a unit that one might not see at the surface, so please be sure to hire an inspector, to shield yourself from any risk prior to buying any property.

-- It reveals any problems with the property that could require repairs to meet local building codes or costly repairs soon.
-There is a period that allows the buyer to request required repairs be paid for by the seller before closing and if necessary, repairs are too great the buyer can if stated in the offer, cancel the offer and walk away without penalties.
+- It reveals any problems with the property that could require repairs to meet local building codes or costly repairs in the near future.
+There is a time period that allows the buyer to request required repairs be paid for by the seller before closing and if necessary, repairs are too great the buyer can if stated in the offer, cancel the offer and walk away without penalties.
 It’s important to know what is in the original agreement to purchase regarding inspections.
-All agreements are not the same
+All agreements are not the same.